 Maybe other people, other Christians are more sensible about this.
 However for me, this issue of being attracted to someone seems to be somewhat disconnected from the question of whether or not he is a Christian.
 It is like the famous expression about following your head, versus following your heart.
-Well in my head resides all the reason, all the wisdom, and with all due respect to my friends who are not Christians, of either gender, I know why I absolutely need to insist on a guy who pursues Christlike character, and why any other choice is utterly self-defeating.
+Well in my head resides all the reason, all the wisdom, and with all due respect to my friends who are not Christians, I know why I absolutely need to insist on a guy who pursues Christlike character, and why any other choice is utterly self-defeating.
 But then there is my heart, which is a bit more happy-go-lucky, and clearly does not have huge reserves of God’s word (this is why I need to meditate more on God’s word – seriously! – getting the word of God from my head to my heart) – simply sees the smile, and so easily forgets everything else.
 Add to that feelings of loneliness anyway – and my head almost gets overruled.

 I have to keep coming back and reminding myself “NO Tosin.
 NO NO NO!
-For my own sake I cannot marry someone who is not pursuing Christ, no matter how cute he is, no matter how lovely he seems.”
+For my own sake I simply cannot marry someone who is not pursuing Christ, no matter how attractive he is, no matter how lovely he seems.”
 Reflecting on this issue as I write this, it occurs to me that this might be a constant battle.
 The Bible says that the heart of man (human beings, women included) is deceitful above all things Jeremiah 17v9.
 This includes my own heart, and it also includes the heart of all these guys, Christians as well as non-Christians.
 So maybe it is the case, that no matter how much I bring my heart under the control of the Word of God, it will always want to be pulling away, it will always want to do its own thing.
 This makes sense because it is exactly the same thing that happens in every other sphere of life – in everything our sinful nature will always keep trying to draw us away from God.
 Defeating our sinful nature is not a battle that we win once and for all in life, rather it is a battle that we fight and win every day.
 This also means that every new day presents a new opportunity to lose this battle.